 ForeverMap 2

 One of my favourite apps!
-It works offline, too, and the graphic (customizable) and its interactivity are fantastic.
+It works offline, too, and the graphics (customizable) and their interactivity are fantastic.
 Maps are updated regularly, and even those of town centres are very accurate.
-The app allows you to calculate routes, search for addresses and local commerce, and can be connected to TripAdvisor and FourSquare.
+The app allows you to calculate routes, search for addresses and local commerce, and can be connected to TripAdvisor and Foursquare.

 The app is multilingual and costs € 2.99.
 To download it: ForeverMap 2